cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/present-ssh-key.md

   ## Mac

-  Mac users (OS X Leopard onwards) can optionally benefit from linking the SSH key to Keychain, which securely stores the passphrase as well.
+  Mac users (OS X Leopard onwards) can benefit from linking the SSH key to Keychain, which securely stores the passphrase as well.
 This means that even after a reboot, your SSH key is always available in any terminal session automatically.
 You can do this by running `ssh-add` with `--apple-use-keychain`: